cukabaddiclub/cukabaddiclub.github.io/readme.md

 # Kabaddi Lineup Generator

+This is a website which generates nice images of the team lineup, by accessing a csv of the current kabaddi squad.

-Background images should be 1080x1350 pixels (4:5 ratio for vertical instagram images)
+Background images should be 1080x1350 pixels (since this is in the 4:5 ratio for vertical instagram images)

-squad_men and squad_women are .csv files with the first column containing squad number and the second column contianing the names for each player

-## To do list

-make image pretty
-make text pretty
-get proper font

-take user input
-wait for user to select names before making the image

-make mens and womens separate
+squad.csv contains the kabaddi squad, there are 3 columns.

+- Number on Shirt
+- Name on shirt
+- Full name